-- Your introduction should only be approximately one minute long. - Include your name, the reason you are approaching this employer, a highlight of your education/work experiences, and your career objective. - Remember to make reference to your resume. - Begin by shaking the employer's hand with a confident smile.
+- Your introduction should only be approximately one minute long. - Include your name, the reason you are approaching this employer, a highlight of your education/work experiences, and your career objective. - Remember to refer to your resume. - Begin by shaking the employer's hand with a confident smile.

-"Hi, my name is I am interested in a position as a sales associate with your company.
-As you can see from my resume, I have over 10 years of experience working in custome er service.
-I look forward to discussing my qualifications with you further.
-Thank you for your time."

-"Hi, my name is \\\\\\.
-I have recently graduated with a diploma in electrical engineering and I look forward to beginning my career in this field.
-You will notice from my resume that I have experience working as an electrician's assistant.
+· .
+Examples: I am interested in a position as a sales associate with your company. me, I have over 10 years of experience working in customer service.
+I look forward to discussing my qua lifications with you further.
+Thank you for your time." · · · · · · · · · · · · · · · · · · · I have recently graduated with a diploma in electrical engineering and I r career in this field.
+You will notice from my resume that I have experience sistant.
 Please consider me for a position with your company.
 Thank you."
 Your personal introduction: